GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

 ## Troubleshooting

-1. Create a pod in the Kubernetes cluster with various tools available to troubleshoot issues.
+1. Create a bastion Pod in one of the Kubernetes clusters with various tools available to troubleshoot issues.

     ```shell
     make run-bastion